MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl_hid_get_input_report.md

 ### -output-buffer

 The `Irp->MdlAddress` member points to the requester-allocated output buffer that the HID class driver uses to return the input report.
 The first byte of the buffer, which the requester uses to input a report ID or zero, is unchanged.
-The input report -- excluding its report ID, if report IDs are used -- is returned at `((PUCHAR)Irp->MdlAddress + 1)`.
+The input report is returned at `((PUCHAR)Irp->MdlAddress + 1)`.

 **Minidriver handling**